tqjxlm/Monte-Carlo-Ray-Tracer/README.md

 ## Features

-* Support: simple obj models with well defined materials
-* Support: reflection and refraction
+* Ray tracing: reflection and refraction
+* Lighting: Blinn Phong model
-* Support: KDTree and AABB acceleration
+* Acceleration: KDTree with AABB
-* Support: configuration for resolution, ray depth and ray density
+* Configurable: resolution, ray depth and ray density can be configured as needed

+### File Format

+__Notice__: an arbitrary obj model may not work for this project.

+The program can load simple obj models, but the *.mtl format has to be modified for use in global illumination:

+* Ks for reflection rate
+* Ka for specular rate
+* Tf for opacity

 ## Dependencies